Jules Jeanmard

-Jules Benjamin Jeanmard (August 15, 1879 – February 23, 1957), was an American prelate of the Roman Catholic Church.
-He served as the first bishop of the new Diocese of Lafayette in Louisiana from 1918 to 1956.
+Jules Benjamin Jeanmard (August 15, 1879 – February 23, 1957), was an American prelate of the Catholic Church.
+He served as the first bishop of Lafayette in Louisiana from 1918 to 1956.

 Biography

 Early life

-Jules Jeanmard was born in Breaux Bridge, Louisiana, to Jules and Frances Maria (née Brown) Jeanmard.
+Jules Jeanmard was born on August 15, 1879, in Breaux Bridge, Louisiana, to Jules and Frances Maria (née Brown) Jeanmard.
 He received his early education at the parochial school of St. Bernard Parish in Breaux Bridge.
-He then attended St. Joseph Seminary in Gessen, Louisiana and Our Lady of Holy Cross College in New Orleans.
+He then attended St. Joseph Seminary in St Benedict, Louisiana and Our Lady of Holy Cross College in New Orleans, Louisiana.
 He studied for the priesthood at St. Louis Diocesan Seminary in New Orleans and at Kenrick Seminary in St. Louis, Missouri.